This post may contain affiliate links. Please read our disclosure policy.

 Step 3: Leave it to ferment

 Leave the ginger honey lemon mixture to ferment for two weeks.
-During this time, you’ll need to “burp” the jar daily.
-Open the lid for just a second to allow any built-up gases to release.
+During this time, “burp” the jar daily by opening the lid for just a second to release any built-up gases.

-It’s a good idea to slightly shake the jar too or flip it upside down (with a plate/bowl beneath).
-I prefer to shake/flip rather than stir (with a wooden spoon) since an excessive amount of oxygen can impact the fermentation process.
+It’s a good idea to shake the jar slightly or flip it upside down (with a plate or bowl beneath).
+Shaking or flipping is preferred over stirring (with a wooden spoon) to avoid introducing too much oxygen, which can affect fermentation.

-After two weeks, you can stay enjoying the fermented lemon/ginger.
-However, it will taste even better at the one-month stage!
+After two weeks, you can start enjoying the honey fermented ginger and lemon.
+However, it tastes even better after a month!

 Just note that the flavor will become more bitter over time due to the lemon pith.